- Bludgeon (3) — Brink (3) — Compound (3) — Heave Ho (1) — Nothing (0)

-I don’t bother to run Might Quark, but you can choose to do so if you like.
-These builds are focused on self-survival, which is probably the most important thing on Quark.
+Build #1 is Might Quark.
+The other two builds are focused on self-survival, which is very important on Quark.
 Growing Attraction is very strong if the ally doesn’t break tether, and because the 1-point mod on Dash is actually detrimental, we run a 9-point loadout on Build #2.
 Fusion is still good even after the nerf.

 Recommended Catalysts: Second Wind, Shift, Adrenaline / Chronosurge